aws-samples/busy-engineers-document-bucket/instructions/docs/multi-cmk.md

 Perhaps you want the Document Bucket to have two independent regions to access the contents, for high availability, or to put the contents closer to the recipients.

 Configuring multiple CMKs this way does not require re-encryption of the document data.
 That's because the data is still encrypted with a single data key, used exclusively for that document.
-Configuring multiple CMKs causes the AWS Encryption SDK to encrypt that data key again using the additional CMKs, and store that additional version of the data key on the encrypted message.
-As long as there is one available CMK to decrypt any encrypted version of the data key, the message will be accessible.
+Configuring multiple CMKs causes the AWS Encryption SDK to encrypt that data key again using the additional CMKs, and store that additional version of the data key on the encrypted message format.
+As long as there is one available CMK to decrypt any encrypted version of the data key, the document will be accessible.

 (There are ways to configure the Encryption SDK to be more restrictive about which CMKs it will try -- but for now you'll start with the simple case.)

 There's many reasons why using more than one CMK can be useful.
 And in this exercise, you're going to see how to set that up with KMS and the Encryption SDK.

 You already have another CMK waiting to be used.
 When you deployed the Faythe CMK, you also deployed a second CMK, nicknamed Walter.
 In this exercise, we're going to configure Walter, and then use some scripts in the repository to add and remove permission to use each of Faythe and Walter.
-Doing so will change how your document is decrypted -- if you remove permission to both Faythe and Walter, you won't be able to decrypt anymore! -- and let you observe how the system behavior changes when keys are accessible or inaccessible.
+Doing so will change how your document is encrypted -- if you remove permission to both Faythe and Walter, you won't be able to encrypt or decrypt anymore! -- and let you observe how the system behavior changes when keys are accessible or inaccessible.

 Each attempt to use a CMK is checked against that CMK's permissions.
 An audit trail entry is also written to CloudTrail.

-Decryption attempts will continue until the Encryption SDK either succeds at decrypting an encrypted data key with its associated CMK, or runs out of encrypted data keys to try.
+Decryption attempts will continue for each version of the encrypted data key until the Encryption SDK either succeds at decrypting an encrypted data key with its associated CMK, or runs out of encrypted data keys to try.

-For encryption, the Encryption SDK will attempt to use every CMK it is configured to attempt to produce an encryption of the data key.
+For encryption, the Encryption SDK will attempt to use every CMK it is configured to attempt to produce another encryption of that data key.

 You'll get to see all of this in action in just a minute, after a couple small code changes.